beling/book-pl/src/ch17-03-oo-design-patterns.md

 <span class="caption">Listing 17-14: Adding a placeholder implementation for
 the `content` method on `Post` that always returns an empty string slice</span>

-With this added `content` method, everything in listing 17-11 up to line 7 works as intended.
+With this added `content` method, everything in Listing 17-11 up to line 7 works as intended.

 ### Requesting a Review of the Post Changes Its State